Purpose and Application

 We may also share non-personal, de-identified and aggregated information for research or promotional purposes.
 Except as set out in this policy, we do not sell to or trade personal information with third parties.

-Hesketh Henry uses a range of service providers to help maximise the quality and efficiency of services and our business operations (including internal business requirements, such as recruitment and human capital requirements).
+Hesketh Henry uses a range of service providers to help maximise the quality and efficiency of our services and business operations (including internal business requirements, such as recruitment and human capital requirements).
 This means that individuals and organisations outside of Hesketh Henry will sometimes have access to personal information held by Hesketh Henry and may collect or use it from or on behalf of Hesketh Henry.
 This may include, but is not limited to, independent contractors and consultants, travel service providers, mail houses, off-site security storage providers, information technology providers, event managers, credit managers and debt collecting agencies.
 We require our service providers to adhere to our privacy guidelines and not to keep, use or disclose personal information we provide to them for any unauthorised purposes.

 Storage of Information in Cloud Systems